AUTHOR: BEC OF 'FOR EVERY HEN'

 GAMES DON'T HAVE TO BREAK THE BUDGET

 Rather than spending up big on games (which can get quite expensive!), stick to those that can be played with little to no props.
-To get you started, check out the 'Games' section by clicking here or take a look at the 'Ultimate List of Hen Party & Bridal Shower Games' blog by clicking the image below.
+To get you started, check out the 'Games' section by clicking here or take a look at the 'Ultimate List of Hen Party & Bridal Shower Games' by clicking here.

 TWELVE: BORROW RATHER THAN BUY